gonzales-lloyd/cs-202-final-project/report.md

 attenuation_factor = std::max(attenuation_factor, 0.0);
 attenuation_factor = std::min(attenuation_factor, 1.0);
 ```
+- The Qt code is likely very unclean, and isn't documented because many header files would simply have repeated comments from the similar dialog classes, cluttering the documentation.
 ### Other
 - Unsure what low-pass filter should sound like, but it is implemented according to the diagram sent in the Discord server
 - GUI does not run on Windows without additionally adding several DLL files must also be manually added to the executable folder and to \platforms\... (see https://stackoverflow.com/questions/20495620/qt-5-1-1-application-failed-to-start-because-platform-plugin-windows-is-missi); `windeployqt` appears to fail to add all dependencies